 Yes.
 Please contact Transfer Services at 806-651-5300 to speak with an advisor.

 No; transfer grades are recorded for your student record, but will not count towards GPA at WTAMU.

-A grade of “D” will transfer if a student’s cumulative GPA is a 2.0 or above.
+A course with a grade of “D” will transfer to WTAMU.
 However, no grade of “D” in the program’s major requirements or major subject can be used for any degree program offered at West Texas A&M University.